 “You can come into computer science to appreciate a new way of thinking, and to shape how you think about problems in the world.
 You’ll start to see how this way of thinking relates to things you’re excited about and things you want to build.
 Or you can come into computer science with something you’re really excited to build.
 And in the process of building that, you’ll learn all of these foundational skills.”

 The days are gone where you’d need a computer science degree to enter the field.
 Every day, more and more people are teaching themselves new skills and discovering new opportunities in the world of computer science.

 Preparing for a computer science career

 Aside from the Path detailed above, you can also prepare for a computer science career by taking courses to learn the specific skills you need.
 One of the best places to start is by learning one or more programming languages.
-Here are some common ones to consider:
+Our free course Choosing a Programming Language explores some of the most popular options and their suitability for beginners, but here are some common ones to consider:

 - HTML & CSS: HTML & CSS work together to create websites.
 These are a good foundation and beginner-friendly.

 - Python: This language is general-purpose, concise, and easy to read.
 It’s also a good choice for beginners, and it’s supported by a large programming community.

 - Java: This is another great place to start.
 Java has a wealth of online documentation and is used in software development, large systems development, mobile applications, and more.